Cool Piggy Banks: An Illustrated Guide To Savings Devices

 The PF Blogsphere’s Favorite Bank

 Some of the personal finance bloggers out there have endorsed this piggy bank known as the Money Savvy Pig.
 It’s a compartmentalized device that can assist you with teaching your child all the concepts of responsible money management (saving, spending, donating and investing).
-Check out some discussions and mentions of this bank at The Simple Dollar, Get Rich Slowly, and I Will Teach You To Be Rich.
+You’ll find some discussions and mentions of this bank at The Simple Dollar, Get Rich Slowly, and I Will Teach You To Be Rich.
 Can’t get enough of this Money Savvy creature?
 Then check out the official web page of the Money Savvy Generation, the source of this clever bank, which also features a Platinum Pig, Moolah Cow, Money Savvy Football and the like.

 Money Savvy Pig Bank